Custom Hooks Cookbook: Practical Recipes for Automating Claude Code#

 PostToolUseFailureAfter a tool call failsNoTool name

-NotificationClaude sends a notificationNopermission_prompt, idle_prompt, auth_success
+NotificationClaude sends a notificationNopermission_prompt, idle_prompt, auth_success, elicitation_dialog, elicitation_complete, elicitation_response

 SubagentStartSubagent is spawnedNoAgent type